-Table 4 Summary of performance for consent 4588-3.0
+Table 4Summary of performance for consent 4588-3.0

-Purpose: To erect, place and maintain a discharge pipe Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Notification prior to maintenance works No maintenance undertaken N/A 2.
-Maintenance of structure Inspection Yes 3.
-Review of consent conditions Next consent review date June 2020 N/A Overall assessment of consent compliance and environmental performance in respect of this consentHighOverall assessment of administrative performance in respect of this consentHigh
+Pu Purpose: To erect, place and maintain a discharge pipe Со ndition requirement Compliance achieved?
+1. Notification prior to changes to nature or scale of structure Inspection No 2.
+Maintenance of structure Inspection No 3.
+Review of consent conditions Next consent review date June 2020 N/A res erall assessment of consent comp pect of this consent erall assessment of administrative Improvement required Good

-During the year, NPDC demonstrated a high level of environmental and administrative performance with the resource consents as defined in Section 1.1.4.
-Compliance with consent conditions was upheld throughout the period of review.
-This year's monitoring revealed a demonstrable improvement in environmental and administrative performance from the previous year.
+During the year, NPDC demonstrated a level of environmental performance that required improvement and a good level of administrative performance with regard to resource consent 4588-3.0 as defined in Section 1.1.4.
+Compliance with consent conditions was not upheld throughout the period of review, as the integrity of the structure was not suitably maintained.

-3.4 Recommendations from the 2014-2015 Annual Report
+3.4.
+Recommendations from the 2015-2016 Annual Report

-In the 2014-2015 Annual Report, it was recommended:
+In the 2015-2016 Annual Report, it was recommended:

-THAT monitoring of discharges from the Todd Energy Aquatic Centre in the 2015-2016 year continues at the same level as in 2014-2015.
+1. THAT monitoring of discharges from the Aquatic Centre in the 2016-2017 year continues at the same level as in 2015-2016.